Enclosure Map with known occupants in 1803 and modern names

 Brian Duncan recorded that the property was sold by Ivy (Hicks as was) & John Ball to a Wilhelmena Marcon Bridgland of the Rose & Crown, Aldwinkle, in February 1960 for £350.00.
 This is the same Wilhelmena who had been married to Stanley Hicks until his death in WW2.
 She had remarried in 1945 to Horace Bridgland.

-Further extensions and alterations have been undertaken by the current owners.
+Further significant extensions and alterations have since been undertaken by the current owners.

 The 1760 map of the Hundreds of Northamptonshire shows 11 mills between Higham Ferrers and Stoke Doyle, of which 4 were between Great Addington and Woodford.

 There are known to be a mills at Great Addington as far back as the 9th century and three are listed in the Addingtons in the Domesday book in 1086.
 Mills were an important source of wealth up to the early 20th century and feature often in land sales and transfers around the village.

 There were four mills along the short, but winding section of the valley between Great Addington and Woodford.
 Three of these were on the river and one was powered by the streams that encircle Great Addington and had been dammed and created a large mill pond at the back of where Home Farm stands - also the probable site of the Anglo-Saxon and Medieval manor house.

 The mills have had various names over time but from west to east are best known as follows:

 Cotton Mill (Ringstead Mill) - was located on the Nene near to Great Addington and has since been demolished.
 Its site is where the lock on the river Nene now stands and where the footpath from Great Addington crosses the river, on three bridges.

 Great Addington Mill (Corn Mill) - located on the edge of the village and fed by stream.
 Now demolished.